Automation Object Model Overview

 Automation is a Microsoft technology that makes it possible to access software objects inside one application from other applications.
 These objects can be created and manipulated using a scripting or programming language such as VBScript or VC++.
 Automation enables you to control the functionality of an application programmatically.

-What is the UFT One Automation Object Model?
+What is the Automation Object Model?

 An object model is a structural representation of software objects (classes) that comprise the implementation of a system or application.
 An object model defines a set of classes and interfaces, together with their properties, methods and events, and their relationships.